bllumit/bllumit/README.md

 - 👀 I’m interested in C#
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me twetter:@bilal#umitt , linkedin:https://www.linkedin.com/in/bilal-%C3%BCmit-a4370558/
+- 📫 How to reach me twetter: @bilalumitt , linkedin: linkedin.com/in/bilal-ümit-a4370558

 <!---
 bllumit/bllumit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.